-Participants will be positioned 57 cm from a 51 X 29 cm (1920 X 1080 pixel) HP E233 LED backlit monitor, with 60Hz refresh rate.
-A chin rest will be used for gaze stabilization.
-EEG data will be recorded continuously at 512 Hz from 64 scalp electrodes (BioSemi Active-2 system, Amsterdam, Netherlands).
-Horizontal and Vertical EOG external channels will be used to monitor excessive blinking and eye movements.
-These channels will not be included in analysis.
-Participants will view the stimuli through an aperture covering the rectangular edges on the monitor.
-For the Monocular block, participants will wear an eyepatch to cover their left eye.
+Participants were positioned 57 cm from a 51 X 29 cm (1920 X 1080 pixel) HP E233 LED backlit monitor, with 60Hz refresh rate.
+A chin rest was used for gaze stabilization.
+EEG data was recorded continuously at 512 Hz from 64 scalp electrodes (BioSemi Active-2 system, Amsterdam, Netherlands).
+Horizontal and Vertical EOG external channels were used to monitor excessive blinking and eye movements.
+These channels were not included in analysis.
+Participants viewed the stimuli through an aperture covering the rectangular edges on the monitor.
+For the Monocular block, participants wore a gauze eyepatch to cover their non-dominant eye2.

 Stimuli

-The stimuli have already been generated and saved as .png files.
-This eliminates the computation involved in stimulus generation from the experiment itself and allows precise control over stimulus timing.
+The stimuli were pre-generated and saved as .png files.
+This eliminated the computation involved in stimulus generation from the experiment itself and allowed precise control over stimulus timing.
 Stimuli were produced using open source PsychoPy software (Peirce, 2007).
 PsychoPy codes for generating the stimuli and running the experiments are available on OSF for peer review (https://osf.io/t2zwa).

 Example stimuli are shown in Figure 5.
 The frontoparallel conditions are in the central column, and different levels of perspective slant (-/+ 60 degrees) and tilt (+/- 15 degrees) are in the left and right columns.
 Patterns without frames are shown in upper rows whilst patterns with frames are shown in lower rows.
 Several pictorial depth cues support 3D interpretation in the perspective conditions.
 The frame gives the impression that the elements are printed on a flat surface with salient edges.
 This is subject to salient foreshortening.
 The top and bottom edges of the frame converge on a vanishing point to the left or right, suggesting they are parallel in the object.
 The left and right edges also converge on a vanishing point far above or below, again suggesting they are parallel in the object.
 When there are horizontal and vertical symmetry lines, these converge on the same vanishing points as the frame.
 The size of the elements, and distance between them, also produces a mild texture gradient.
 Finally, elements are ovals, consistent with a circle seen in perspective.

+Footnote 2.
+We mistakenly suggested this would always be the left eye in the In Principle Acceptance Stage 1 submission.

 Similar stimuli have previously been found generate large SPNs in frontoparallel conditions.
 Meanwhile, an online behavioural study by Bertamini et al. (2022) used similar stimuli and found a significant perspective cost on response time during a symmetry/asymmetry discrimination task.